Non-vanishing for cubic Hecke $L$-functions: High level sketch

 Substituting this into \eqref{main} and applying Cauchy--Schwarz in $c$, we conclude that \eqref{main} is

 The key point is that we may now clump the variables $\ell$ and $n_2$ together.
 Applying the cubic large sieve, we see that the display above, and hence \eqref{main}, is

 where the last two displays follow from \eqref{LNZ}.
-Observe that the bound \eqref{t1} for \eqref{main} performs well for $N_2$ is small.
+Observe that the bound \eqref{t1} for \eqref{main} performs well when $N_2$ is small.
 We call this the unbalanced regime because $N_1 \geq N_2$ and $1 \ll N_1 N_2 \ll X$, so $N_1$ could potentially be very large.